dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/aspnetcore-openapi.md

 * The ApiDescription associated with the operation
 * The IServiceProvider used in document generation

-For example, the operation transformer adds 500 as a response status code supported by all operations in the document.
+For example, this operation transformer adds 500 as a response status code supported by all operations in the document.

 [!code-csharp[](~/fundamentals/minimal-apis/9.0-samples/WebMinOpenApi/Program.cs?name=snippet_operationtransformer1)]